Hurricane Sergio (2018): Mexico

 The Government of Mexico issued a tropical storm watch on October 10 along the western coast of the Baja California Peninsula from Punta Eugenia to Cabo San Lázaro and along the eastern coast from Bahia San Juan Bautista to San Evaristo.
 As Sergio rapidly approached the peninsula on the next day, the tropical storm watch on the west coast was upgraded to a tropical storm warning, while the watches on the east coast were upgraded to warnings later in the day.
 All watches and warnings were discontinued as Sergio moved inland.
 Civil protection agencies in Baja California, Baja California Sur, and Sonora issued yellow alerts, indicative of moderate danger, in anticipation of severe weather conditions.
 Several municipalities around the landfall area in Sonora had orange alerts, which signaled high danger.
 Plan DN-III-E and the Marine Plan were activated in advance for Baja California Sur, allowing the Mexican Army to help with disaster relief efforts and rescue operations.
 A blue alert, meaning minimal danger, was issued for Sinaloa and emergency shelters were opened due to rainfall and Sergio's proximity.

 Sergio made landfall in western Baja California Sur and later in Sonora, bringing heavy rains and strong winds to northern Mexico.
 In Baja California Sur, Sergio's impact was mainly minimal, with homes experiencing power outages and roof damage.
 Multiple roads and schools in Loreto were damaged.
+Damage across the Baja California Sur amounted to MX$13.3 million (US$691,000).
 In Sonora, almost 400 people had to evacuate to a temporary shelter as a result of flooding.
-Strong winds up to 70 kph downed trees, utility poles, and damaged homes and businesses in Guaymas, causing approximately MX$40 million (US$2.12 million) in damage as well as several power outages.
+Strong winds up to 70 kph downed trees, utility poles, and damaged homes and businesses in Guaymas, the city council requested MX$40 million (US$2.08 million) to repair the damage caused by Sergio as well as several power outages.
 Hermosillo experienced street flooding which impeded traffic and overflowed sewers in several areas; multiple power outages also occurred.
 A concert scheduled to take place in the city was canceled in the interest of public safety.
 In Punta de Aqua II, over 5.05 in of rain was reported.
 Mazatán and Plutarco Elías Calles reported rainfall totals of 4.59 in and 4.53 in, respectively.
 The Puerto Peñasco Municipality was impacted, causing flood damage to houses in the region.
 More than 1,000 schools were closed in Chihuahua and classes in 72 municipalities of Sinaloa were suspended.
 In the Chihuahuan municipality of Nuevo Casas Grandes, heavy rainfall flooded streets and houses.
 Throughout the state of Michoacán, the combined effects from Sergio and nearby Hurricane Rosa destroyed 35000 ha of crops.